Disney Plus: Everything you need to know

 In the US, the Disney Plus service costs $7 a month, or $70 a year.

-In Norway, Disney Plus will cost 69 Norwegian krone monthly or NOK689 annually.
-In Sweden, it will be 69 Swedish krona a month or SEK689 a year.
-And in Denmark, it will be 59 Danish krone a month, or DKK589 a year.
+In Norway, Disney Plus will cost 69 Norwegian kroner monthly or 689 kroner annually.
+In Sweden, it will be 69 Swedish kronor a month or 689 kronor a year.
+And in Denmark, it will be 59 Danish kroner a month, or 589 kroner a year.

 The US price undercuts the $13 monthly fee for Netflix's most popular plan in the US, which lets you stream to two different devices simultaneously in high definition.
 Disney Plus, however, allows all subscribers to stream to four devices and access 4K content at no extra cost -- features Netflix includes in its $16 premium tier.